 St Ninians Island where we had a picnic lunch.
 The sand bar in the middle is tidal.
 At low tide, you can walk across to the island.
 We stayed on the beach in the shelter of the cliffs to escape the cold winds.
 Here, we had talked about where we were headed, and found that we were going the same way, to the Lofoten islands, but I was going to keep going to Nordkap, while she was to return to Oslo.

-I started thinking crazy thoughts.
-She really is nice.
-I love her company.
-I haven’t enjoyed talking to someone so much in my life.
-I wonder if she likes me the was I like her?
-No, don’t be stupid.
-I’m over 14 years older, and she sure is pretty.
-Besides, she lives in London, and I live on the opposite side of the world.
+I really enjoyed Felicity’s company.
+I hadn’t enjoyed talking to someone so much for as long as I could remember.
+I started to have thoughts of a relationship with her, but that was just plain stupid.
+I’m over 14 years older, she lives in London, and I live on the opposite side of the world.
 Ah well it’s fun to dream.
-I’ll ask her to join me anyhow, because I just like her company, and I already consider her a good friend.
+I’ll ask her to join me anyhow, because I just like her company, and I already considered her a good friend.
 So I invited her to come with me on the bike.
 She didn’t have a helmet or any riding gear, but shouldn’t be too big a problem.

 We took a night ferry across to Bergen, Norway.
 Next morning, we were cruising between hundreds of small islands headed for port, and I’m wondering what Felicity’s decision will be.
 I really didn’t expect that she would agree.
 After all, a girl jumping on the back of a bike with a guy she has only known a few days, and heading off into the distance in a foreign country is not the sort of thing sane girls do.
 Fortunately, she had a good sense of adventure, she did trust me, and figured if I had made it this far around the world on the bike, I can’t be too crazy (dubious assumption).
 Anyhow, she agreed!
 Wow!
 Ok……….errrr…..
 I suppose we’ll have to get you a helmet.
 You can have my wet weather over-trousers.
 Your jacket and boots are waterproof.
 I have a spare set of gloves.
 So all we need is a helmet.